mantisbt-plugins/SecurityExtend/README.md

 The `Show bird on bug block` option will show a nice little goodbye image to a spammer for a few seconds before booting them to the login page, see the [screenshot](#Screenshots---The-Bird-Page) below.

-### Configuration - General Security (config_inc)
+### Configuration - General Security

-Some additional options that should be set to prevent spammers from posting content to your site:
+Some additional options that should be set in **config/config_inc.php** to help prevent spammers from posting content to your site:

 1. Set the **\$g_email_ensure_unique** parameter to `ON` (default is `ON`)
 2. Set the **\$g_tag_create_threshhold** parameter to an access level greater than that of **\$g_default_new_account_access_level**